klromans557/Visualize-DataSet-Captions/README.md

  - One Bar chart as it contained redundant information already present in the pie chart.

 #### Added
- - Network Graph of the Top N Tokens to highlight co-occurences within the top N tokens.
+ - Network Graph of the Top N Tokens to highlight co-occurences within the Top N tokens.

 #### Fixed
  - Chart titles/labels that were not correct